semente/bak/README.md

 It is also required that you have a PGP key configured **and know how to handle GnuPG**.

-The initial version of this tool was written in less than an hour and I kept it very simple.
-I do not intend to add more features or let the code become bloated, but any good ideas are very welcomed.
-Use the link https://github.com/semente/bak/issues to suggest any changes.

 ## Usage

 To run `bak` you must have the following software installed on your